 How romance has evolved.
-Your great-granddad wrote your gam-gam mud-flecked postcards from the Somme; your gran and granddad met in the queues for some rations; your parents slammed inexpertly behind the dustbins outside the Hacienda – syrupy courtship working its way up to what, admittedly, was two people probably getting bin juice on their junk; but at least it was all very much substantial and sincere.
+Your great-granddad wrote your gam-gam mud-flecked postcards from the Somme; your gran and granddad met in the lines for some rations; your parents slammed inexpertly behind the dustbins outside the Hacienda—syrupy courtship working its way up to what, admittedly, was two people probably getting bin juice on their junk; but at least it was all very much substantial and sincere.

-The Netflix and chill meme has come so far in fact that, yesterday, someone started selling actual condoms branded with the phrase, and last month an American uni staged a "Netflix and Chill Festival".
+The Netflix and chill meme has come so far in fact that, yesterday, someone started selling actual condoms branded with the phrase, and last month University of Pennsylvania staged a "Netflix and Chill Festival."
 Literally everyone knows about it now.
 They know about it and they are staging large events that require some level of extracurricular work because of it.

 TRAIN YOUR BODY TO BE AROUSED BY ADAM SANDLER PUTTING BOTH OF HIS PALMS ON HIS FACE AND MAKING A FART SOUND WITH THEM